 The proposed Directive is in line with policy aims pursued by the Union, and in particular:

 The fight against crimes affecting the Union's financial interests.
 The Second Protocol, drawn up on the basis of Article K.3 of the Treaty on European Union, to the Convention on the protection of the European Communities' financial interests, requires Member States to criminalise the laundering of the proceeds of crimes affecting the Union's financial interests, such as fraud and corruption, as defined in the Convention on the protection of the European Communities' financial interests and its protocols.
 In July 2012 the Commission proposed a Directive on the fight against fraud to the Union’s financial interests by means of criminal law which should replace the Convention and its protocols for the participating Member States.
 It would introduce new criminal offences affecting the Union's financial interests and foresees that the laundering of the proceeds of such crimes should be criminalised.
-This proposal aims to complement those criminal law rules on money laundering.
+This proposal is without prejudice to those criminal law rules on money laundering.

 The fight against drug trafficking, consumption and availability, as set out in the EU Drugs Strategy (2013-20).

-Combatting criminal activities such as wildlife trafficking.
+Combating criminal activities such as wildlife trafficking.
 In the 2016 Commission Communication “EU Action Plan against Wildlife Trafficking”, the Commission called upon Member States to revise their national legislation on money laundering to ensure that offences connected to wildlife trafficking can be treated as predicate offences.

 2. LEGAL BASIS, SUBSIDIARITY AND PROPORTIONALITY